eProsima/Fast-DDS-docs/README.md

 *eProsima Fast DDS* has been adopted by multiple organizations in many sectors including these important cases:

-* Robotics: ROS (Robotic Operating System) as their default middleware for ROS2.
+* Robotics: ROS (Robot Operating System) as their default middleware for ROS 2.
 * EU R&D: FIWARE Incubated GE.

 You can find all the library's source code on our [GitHub repository](https://github.com/eProsima/Fast-DDS).